 Question 4: If answer to above question is no, then which identifier is used to identify a digital asset and who has control over the namespace for the identifiers?

 Answer 4: As per Answer 1, SA1 assumes that each digital asset has its own identifier.
-How identifiers are managed is up to stage 2.
+How identifiers are managed is out of scope of SA1.

 Question 5: Does the term “digital asset identifier” in the enclosed proposal define the identifier for digital asset?

-Answer 5: SA1 has not discuss whether “uniquely identifiable” refers to a single mobile metaverse service or globally.
-This is up to stage 2.
+Answer 5: SA1 has not discussed whether “uniquely identifiable” refers to a single mobile metaverse service or globally.
+This is out of scope of SA1.

 Question 6: In digital asset definition in clause 3 of TS 22.156, it describes "Examples of digital assets include digital representation (avatar), software licenses, gift certificates, tokens and files (e.g., music files) that have been purchased".
 In the same clause and clause 5.2.3 (Digital asset management), it mentioned that EU digital identity wallet management is one example of digital asset management.
 In 4.2 of TR 23.700-21, it specially mentioned "digital assets with clear ownership rights", For example, a user designed and produced a digital human image which can be sold to others.